equinor/tagreader-python/README.md

 Python >=3.7 with the following packages:

   + pandas >= 1.0.0
-  + tables
+  + tables (*)
   + requests
   + requests-kerberos
   + certifi >= 2020.04.05
-  + pyodbc (if using ODBC connections)
+  + pyodbc (**)

+*) If tables is not installed, caching of fetched data will be disabled.
+Tables will therefore be installed alongside Tagreader unless it is known to fail, which is the case for Macs with M1 chip.

-If using ODBC connections, you must also install proprietary drivers for PI ODBC and/or Aspen IP.21 SQLPlus.
+**) If using ODBC connections, you must also install proprietary drivers for PI ODBC and/or Aspen IP.21 SQLPlus.
 These drivers are only available for Microsoft Windows.
+Pyodbc will therefore not be installed for non-Windows systems.

 ## Installation